Spanning Tree Autoregressive Visual Generation: Experiments

-\paragraph{Traversal Order for Completion} In \Cref{tab:trial}, we conduct an ablation study on the efficiency of rejection sampling of spanning trees for achieving postfix completion, depending on the choice of BFS and DFS.
-We also examine the feasibility of the farthest root selection strategy for better acceptance compared to the random root selection strategy on both BFS and DFS.
+\method{} incurs additional overhead from sampling a uniform spanning tree and performing BFS on each instance, both in training and in inference.
+Still, we find that $0.56$ ms is incurred per instance on average, corresponding to $< 0.0004\%$ of the total inference time across four STAR configurations, which is sufficiently small to be negligible.
+However, rejection sampling for postfix completion can induce multiple trials of uniform spanning tree sampling, so we check the efficiency of rejection sampling depending on the choice of DFS and BFS with the farthest root selection strategy, as shown in \Cref{tab:trial}.
 We measure the number of trials required to sample a spanning tree that satisfies the condition for postfix completion under the corresponding traversal order, for 50k random connected masks with masking ratios ranging from 0.1 to 0.9 in increments of 0.1.
-The maximum number of trials for each random mask is bounded at 100, and any case that cannot be obtained within this bound is considered a failure.
-We find that DFS requires significantly more trials than BFS and fails more frequently, whereas BFS can generally sample the spanning tree under five trials.
-Furthermore, the farthest root strategy further reduces the number of trials at a relatively small masking ratio.
-This demonstrates the validity of selecting the BFS as the default traversal strategy of the spanning tree in \method{}.
+The maximum number of trials for each random mask is bounded at 100, and cases that exceed this bound are considered failures.
+We find that DFS requires significantly more trials than BFS and fails more frequently, demonstrating the validity of selecting BFS as the default traversal strategy in \method{}.
+In particular, we find that we can sample the spanning tree with fewer than 5 trials using BFS with the farthest root selection strategy, which reduces the number of trials at relatively small masking ratios.